Attributes

 The type is set to FLOAT because the data in the buffer came from a Float32Array.

 The stride being set to 0 tells WebGL that the data is tightly-packed, meaning that the number of bytes from the start of one element to the next is the same as the byte size of the element.
+The offset and stride values can be used in conjunction with each other to retrieve different types of vertex data from one buffer.

 gl.useProgram(program);